8 Facts You Should Know About the Ringelblum Archive

 The so-called Ringelblum Archive was developed by a clandestine research organisation called Oyneg Shabes.
 The organisation was established by historian Emanuel Ringelblum in the autumn of 1940 in Warsaw to document everything that happened to the Jews during World War II and under the Nazi occupation.
-This underground organisation of around 50-60 people functioned in the Warsaw Ghetto and was secret – many of its collaborators didn’t even know about each other.
+This underground organisation of around 50 to 60 people functioned in the Warsaw Ghetto and was secret – many of its collaborators didn’t even know about each other.
 The documentation work was continued even after the Great Deportation in 1942 and ended only in April 1943, shortly before the Warsaw Ghetto Uprising.
 Almost all of the members of Oyneg Shabes perished before the war was out.

 Find out more about the people behind the Ringelblum Archive here.

 In an attempt to collect as many diverse materials as possible on Jewish life during the occupation, Ringelblum and his collaborators reached out to ordinary people.
 They handed out notebooks to Jews in the Ghetto and encouraged them to record their everyday life.
 Thus, ordinary people and not historians were becoming ‘an army of collectors’ (or zamlers) – sources of history which would be passed onto future generations.
 This was in keeping with Ringelblum’s idea of writing history from ‘within the event’, as he rightly believed that future events, including the subsequent stages of the Holocaust, could effectively distort the memory of earlier life in the Ghetto.